RTMecha/BetterLegacy/snapshots.md

 ## Changes
 - Timeline grid now fades depending on timeline zoom.
 This was in last prerelease, just forgot to include it in the changelog.
 - Example now has eyelids for more expressions.
+- Player shape type has been removed for the time being.
+Wasn't happy with how it worked.
+Might revisit it at some point when I feel I can do it.

 ## Fixes